ondrejsevcik/knowledge-base/vim.md

   - `d` - stands for delete
   - `!` - inverts the matching
 - `:g/delete-me/d` - delete all lines containing the string `delete-me`
+- `:s/old/new` - to substitute `new` for the first `old` in a line
+- `:s/old/new/g` - to substitute `new` for all `old's` on a line
+- `:#,#s/old/new/g` - to substitute phrases between two line #'s
+- `:%s/old/new/g` - to substitute all occurrences in the file
+- `:%s/old/new/gc` - to ask for confirmation each time add `c`
+- `:!command` - executes an external command.
+- `:r` or `:read` - read command
+  - `:r FILENAME` - retrieves disk file FILENAME and puts it below the cursor position.
+  - `:r !ls` - reads the output of the dir command and puts it below the cursor position.
+- `R` - replace mode.
+Like insert mode but deletes existing characters
+- When typing a  `:` command, press `Ctrl-d` to see possible completions.
+Press `<TAB>` to use one completion.

 ## Search